harisami/CarND-Behavioral-Cloning-P3/writeup_Haris.md

     model.add(Lambda(lambda x: x/255.0 - 0.5, input_shape=(160,320,3)))
 ```

-Cropping: I crop 70 rows of pixels from the top of the image and 25 rows from the bottom.
+Cropping: cropped 70 rows of pixels from the top of the image and 25 rows from the bottom.

 ```python
     model.add(Cropping2D(cropping=((70,25), (0,0))))